fabitosh/cell-tracking/README.md

 Main Executable.
 Adjust following variables:

 ### Inputs
-* datapath: Where your experiments are stored.
-The folder should have two corresponding experiment files:
+* datapath: Where your experiments are stored. __Important: the datapath should end with a slash (/ MacOS or \ Windows).__ The folder should have two corresponding experiment files:
   * CellCore Image: ending with __1.tf8
   * Video of the stretched cells: ending with __2.tf8
 * Optionally downscale all images by setting the if condition on line 36 to true.